There are two renal arteries—one supplies blood to the right kidney, the other to the left kidney. These arteries branch into many smaller arteries.

 When the blockage develops slowly, symptoms also develop more slowly.
 The person may develop high blood pressure that is difficult to control despite optimal treatment.
 Various symptoms of chronic kidney disease may also appear, beginning with fatigue, nausea, loss of appetite, itching, and difficulty concentrating.
 The symptoms reflect disturbances in the muscles, brain, nerves, heart, digestive tract, and skin.

 Because none of the symptoms or laboratory tests can specifically identify a blockage, doctors need to do imaging tests of the kidneys.
 Computed tomography (CT) angiography, magnetic resonance (MR) angiography, Doppler ultrasonography, and an isotope perfusion scan can show absent or diminished blood flow to the affected kidney.
 All of these tests have advantages and disadvantages.
 For example, CT angiography and MR angiography are very accurate.
-However, CT angiography involves using an intravenous radiopaque dye (contrast agent), which increases the risk of kidney damage in people with decreased kidney function.
+However, CT angiography involves using an intravenous radiopaque contrast agent, which increases the risk of kidney damage in people with decreased kidney function.
 MR angiography involves use of an intravenous contrast agent (gadolinium), which increases the risk of nephrogenic systemic fibrosis in people with decreased kidney function.
 Nephrogenic systemic fibrosis causes scar tissue to form throughout the body and is not easily reversed or cured.

 Arteriography is the most accurate test doctors can use to confirm the diagnosis.
 With arteriography, a catheter is inserted into an artery, which occasionally causes injury to the artery.
-In addition, as with CT angiography, arteriography involves use of a radiopaque dye that increases risk of kidney damage.
+In addition, as with CT angiography, arteriography involves use of a radiopaque contrast agent that increases risk of kidney damage.
 Arteriography is done only if doctors are considering surgery or angioplasty to relieve the blockage.
 Doctors may monitor how well kidney function recovers by repeating blood tests that measure kidney function at frequent intervals.

 Sometimes, additional tests such as echocardiography are done to determine the cause of the blood clots.